 How do you Attract and Retain Top Talent?

-Despite unemployment levels in the UK being at 5.1%, the highest in almost 5 years, there is still a War on Talent.
-The shortage of qualified and experienced candidates for many specialist roles has been exacerbated by Brexit.
-So, how can companies attract top Talent?
+As the War on Talent intensifies and the 'Great Resignation' looms, there remains a shortage of qualified and experienced candidates for many specialist roles, which has been exacerbated in the UK by Brexit.
+So how can companies attract and reatain top Talent?
 Here are twelve tips:

 1. Protect your Brand